PRINCEKP369/Docker_Offline_22.04/README.md

 # Docker_Offlie_22.04
-Here's a comprehensive guide for setting up Docker on Ubuntu 22.04 in an **offline environment**, both with and without GPU support.
+Here's a comprehensive guide for setting up Docker on Ubuntu 22.04 in an **offline environment**.

 ### Step 1: Install on offline machine